Best Microcontroller Projects

 Digital I/O Expansion

-How to expand your interfaces using digital I/O using serial techniques.
+How to expand your interfaces using digital I/O serial techniques.

 There are several methods and each has different tradeoffs.
 Here is a list of possible methods, in order of the number of pins needed (excluding ground), but not in any other particular order of importance.